edadma/iup/README.md

 -------------

 API documentation is forthcoming, however documentation for the *IUP* C library is found [here](https://www.tecgraf.puc-rio.br/iup/).
-Build instructions of the C libraries are [here](https://www.tecgraf.puc-rio.br/iup/en/guide.html#buildlib).
+Build instructions for the C libraries are [here](https://www.tecgraf.puc-rio.br/iup/en/guide.html#buildlib).

 License
 -------

 This project is licensed under the [ISC](https://github.com/edadma/iup/blob/main/LICENSE).
-The IUP C libraries (included in the `native-lib` folder) are under the [Tecgraf Library License](https://www.tecgraf.puc-rio.br/iup/en/copyright.html).
+The IUP C libraries (included in the `native-lib` folder) are under the [Tecgraf Library License](https://www.tecgraf.puc-rio.br/iup/en/copyright.html), which is a permissive MIT type license.